 Incompatible regulatory requirements in different countries persist.
 Sometimes regulations are different for non-substantive reasons - regulators share common goals and methods of regulation, but for historical or other reasons, regulations remain inconsistent.
 Sometimes regulations differ because regulators in different countries do not agree on important substantive issues, such as how to weigh scientific evidence or balance competing priorities.
 When differences are substantive, the differences can sometimes be ascribed to countries asserting legitimate national goals such as protecting health, safety or the environment at the levels that they consider appropriate.
-Other substantive differences, however, serve no national policy goal, and operate as de facto protectionist measures.
-Moreover, even when regulations themselves are aligned, different national requirements for conformity assessment, such as testing, certification, or accreditation, frequently impose their own costs and delays.
+Other substantive differences, however, disrupt trade and serve no national policy goal, and legitimate objective, or otherwise operate as de facto protectionist measures.
+Moreover, even when regulations themselves are aligned, different national requirements for conformity assessment, such as testing, certification, inspection, or accreditation, frequently impose their own costs and delays.